Binyam888/Binyam888/README.md

 - 🔭 I'm currently working on exciting web development projects
 - 🌱 I'm always learning and improving my skills in various technologies
-- 👯 I'm looking to collaborate on innovative web and mobile applications
+- 👯 I'm looking to collaborate on innovative web applications
 - 💬 Ask me about front-end and back-end development
 - 📫 How to reach me: Connect with me on LinkedIn or Instagram!